sid760/BTCS403-DSA/README.md

 6. linkedList.cpp - basic program to create a linked list and its 5 elements.
 7. SLL_INS_LAST - implements **singly linked list** and inserts node at last position using ***push*** function, and also links them automatically

+Stack Programs:

+8. stack.cpp - basic program to implement stack using array, and its basic operations
+9. stack_array_using_class - Menu driven program to implement stack array using class, and its various operations as methods of that class